 Currently, KGMS primarily uses two resources to implement self-regulation in the classroom: Zones of Regulation and Stickids.
 Zones of Regulation, developed by occupational therapist Leah Kuypers, categorizes emotions and level of alertness into four color categories: blue, green, yellow, and red.
 Stickids, produced by Community Therapy Associates in Alberta, is a collection of stick figure images representing physical activities that support sensory integration, sensory processing, and sensory motor challenges.
-However, not all teachers have been given access to these two resources.
-As a result, they have been creating their own visual materials to teach self-regulation in the classroom, and delivering its message in inconsistent ways.
-Inconsistent messaging can cause confusion among students on what self-regulation is, and how they may practice it.
-Furthermore, the stick figures of Stickids do not successfully communicate the physical activities recommended for self-regulating.

 This project aimed to redesign Stickids to improve its clarity, and design a set of communication materials for all teachers to use.
 Key objectives for this project were to create materials that could be delivered in a format that were easy for teachers to access, reproduce, and modify as necessary.
 This design work targets students in divisions 1 to 8, which is equivalent to grades K-7.

 Project Lead: Caylee Raber, Health Design Lab Director

 Project Coordinator: Nadia Beyzaei, Health Design Lab Coordinator